 - When mains fail, the inverter immediately converts this stored DC back to AC since your appliances can only run on AC.

-Why Genus products are Superior
+Why Genus products are Superior to Reduce Electricity Bill?

-AC to DC: The conversion loss here is reduced by using superior copper transformers compared to cheaper aluminum.
+The conversion loss here is reduced by using superior copper transformers compared to cheaper aluminum.
 You would know that copper is a better conductor of electricity; though it costs more, our Proton range uses this to repay you in lower electricity consumption.

-DC to AC: There can be a wide variation in efficiency here ranging from 40% to 95%.
+There can be a wide variation in efficiency here ranging from 40% to 95%.
 We call this the Power Factor.
 Put simply; it is the proportion of the overall voltage delivered in phase (in harmony) with the incoming power line.
 The more the harmony, the better your appliances run, the more the efficiency and the lower the bills (immediate, as well as long-term life of appliances).
 Let us understand this some more:

-Square Wave: this is the cheapest, yielding an efficiency of around 40%
+This is the cheapest, yielding an efficiency of around 40%

 This is suitable for very basic requirements of lighting and heating, though the hum of the appliances when running.
 Have you noticed your neighbor’s fan humming since it runs on an old-fashioned inverter?
 You can go for this only if there is no laptop or mobile phone to be charged during an outage.
 Today, even tube lights come with a ballast—this inverter type is not recommended.

-Modified Sine Wave: Our Thunder range is priced as the square wave but gives 90% efficiency
+Our Thunder range is priced as the square wave but gives 90% efficiency

 Yes, that is the wonder of our technology.
 With the Thunder, you can charge your laptop, mobile and run your appliances.
 The other piece of good news is that it is compatible with different battery types like lead-acid and tubular.

-Pure Sine Wave: hi-tech for sophisticated appliances, requiring 93-97% efficiency
+hi-tech for sophisticated appliances, requiring 93-97% efficiency

 Go for our Proton Q or the latest Proton K. Pure sine wave inverters means there would be no issues with your, RO water purifier, laser printer or computer screen, small water motors, room coolers, etc. This range charges even at low incoming voltage.